mosip/documentation/docs/ABIS-APIs.md

 }
 ```

-#### Behavior of PING
+#### Behavior of Ping
-A PING request should respond with a response on the liveness of the ABIS system
+- A Ping request should respond with a response on the liveness of the ABIS system

 ### Pending Jobs
 ```